MapleBloom/NewsPaper/README.md

 - organize task queue on Redis server.
 - cope with task queue by Celery.
-- cash temporary the whole view and parts of templates.
+- cache temporary the whole view and parts of templates.
-- cash object between savings.
+- cache objects between savings.
 <p> </p>

 - console command to show posts names by selected category.